Switching Budget Methods

 Set up the new method

-The wizard walks you through the configuration specific to your chosen method -- income, allocations, groups, and any method-specific settings.
+The wizard walks you through the configuration specific to your chosen method — income, allocations, groups, and any method-specific settings (for example, FIRE adds a savings rate target; Custom opens the plugin builder).

 Map your categories